moyeraz/moyeraz/content/thank-you/index.md

 <script>
     let timeLeft = 5;
     function updateCountdown() {
         const secondsElement = document.getElementById('seconds');

         if (secondsElement) {
             secondsElement.textContent = timeLeft;
         }

         if (timeLeft === 0) {
+            // Instead of using history.go(-1), we'll use a different approach const previousPageUrl = document.referrer;

+            if (previousPageUrl) {
-            // Redirect to the home page
+                // Force a fresh load of the previous page window.location.href = previousPageUrl;
-            window.location.href = "/";
+            } else {
+                // Fallback if referrer is not available window.location.reload();
+                window.history.back();
+            }
         } else {
             timeLeft--;
             setTimeout(updateCountdown, 1000);
         }
     }

     // Start the countdown when the script loads updateCountdown();
 </script>